Oman Liquefied Natural Gas LLC,

-Oman Liquefied Natural Gas LLC (OLNG) is a limited liability incorporated joint venture company established by a Royal Decree and operated under the laws of the Sultanate of Oman.
-It engages in the business of producing and selling liquefied natural gas (LNG) and byproduct natural gas liquids (NGL).
+Oman Liquefied Natural Gas LLC (OLNG) is a limited liability joint venture established by a royal decree and operated under the laws of the Sultanate of Oman.
+It produces and sells liquefied natural gas (LNG) and byproduct natural gas liquids (NGLs).

-The Company undertakes, directly or indirectly, project operations and activities necessary to liquefy, store, transport and market Oman’s natural gas and to deliver LNG to customers in the global markets.
-The Company operates three liquefaction trains at its site in Qalhat near Sur with a capacity of 10.4 million tonnes per annum.
+The company undertakes, directly or indirectly, project operations and activities necessary to liquefy, store, transport, and market Oman’s natural gas, and delivers LNG to customers worldwide.
+The company operates three liquefaction trains at Qalhat near Sur that have a combined capacity of 10.55 million tons per annum.